 Overall productivity is driven by both the output and input components.
 Total factor productivity of the agricultural industry in England was 27% higher in 2021/2022 than it was in 1990/1991.
 There has been an overall long-term increase driven by both increased outputs and a fall in inputs, although the separate trends (see indicators E2 and E3) have followed different patterns.
 There is considerable annual variation, this variation being mainly driven by variation in output volumes, and over the most recent year (2021/2022), total factor productivity of the agricultural industry in the UK rose by 7%.

 An increase in efficiency of agricultural production as measured by Total Factor Productivity has been observed over the short, medium and long-term.
 It is not possible to simplistically categorise any change as either an ‘improvement’ or ‘deterioration’ for the environment as this will depend on the farming practices driving change.

 Change since 2018 has also been assessed.
-There has been an increase in efficiency of agricultural production measured by Total Factor Productivity since 2018, based on 4 years of data.
-We set a minimum of 5 data points for the production of a robust trend for this assessment so this result should be treated with caution until the next iteration is available.
+There has been an increase in efficiency of agricultural production measured by Total Factor Productivity since 2018.
+However, this result is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages